Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Conclusions

 \item[2.]
 We cross-verified the high consistency of the values of QNMs calculated by three distinct numerical methods (the time-domain integration technique, the WKB approximation, and the AIM).
 To address the inherent limitation of WKB in achieving higher-order convergence for complex black hole configurations, we implement the Pad\'e approximants technique, thereby resolving precision degradation in high-order term calculations.
 Similarly, there are certain considerations to keep in mind when using the other two methods.
 It is advisable to choose a larger value of multipole number ($\ell>1$) whenever possible for the time-domain integration method.
 The selection of critical parameter values should be avoided to ensure stability and accuracy for the AIM.

 \item[3.]
 We provide a comprehensive display of the time-domain profiles for spin-0, spin-1, $p$-form, and spin-2 perturbations in various dimensions, from which we can intuitively obtain the following two significant features: First, the perturbations exhibit distinct parity behavior between odd and even dimensions, with the ring-down stage of the even-dimensional perturbations persisting longer than that of the odd-dimensional perturbations.
 Second, the influence of the power $q$ on the perturbations is minimal and can be regarded as negligible.
 It is only in the regime of large multipole numbers $\ell$ that the perturbation duration (ring-down phase) for larger values of $q$ exceeds that for smaller $q$.
-Furthermore, our analysis demonstrates that within EGBPYM space-time, spin-0, spin-1, $p$-form, and spin-2 perturbations exhibit dynamical stability in certain specific parameter regions across various spatiotemporal dimensions.
+Furthermore, our analysis demonstrates that within EPYMGB space-time, spin-0, spin-1, $p$-form, and spin-2 perturbations exhibit dynamical stability in certain specific parameter regions across various spatiotemporal dimensions.

 \item[4.]
 Our comprehensive analysis confirms that gravitational perturbations in high-dimensional EGB space-time exhibit dynamical instability when the Gauss-Bonnet coupling constant ${\alpha}_2$ exceeds critical thresholds.
 Notably, both the tensor modes and Regge-Wheeler modes share identical stability regions, with these domains demonstrating remarkable insensitivity to variations in the parameters $q$ and $\ell$.
-Building on this fundamental condition, we further determine the dimension-dependent critical bounds for the Gauss-Bonnet coupling constant ${\alpha}_2$ that maintain dynamical stability across different space-time dimensions $n$.
-So far, we have compared the constraint ranges of the Gauss-Bonnet coupling constant ${\alpha}_2$ obtained from two approaches: the high-dimensional shadow radius constraint and dynamical stability analysis.
+Building on this fundamental condition, we further determine the critical bounds for the parameter ${\alpha}_2$ that maintain dynamical stability across different space-time dimensions $n$.
+So far, we have compared the constraint ranges of ${\alpha}_2$ obtained from two approaches: the high-dimensional shadow radius constraint and dynamical stability analysis.
 We find that the resulting ranges are in good agreement under both constraint frameworks.
-These analytical conclusions provide strong independent validation that certain previous studies concerning constraints on high-dimensional black holes are likely incorrect.
-This highlights the necessity of establishing a reasonable and physically meaningful range for their characteristic parameters.
+Since the critical threshold for parameter instability is only weakly dependent on $\ell$, the present result may suggest that the duality between the shadow radius and eikonal perturbations (i.e., $\ell\gg1$) remains valid in high-dimensional space-times.